Rose Bower

 Rose Bower is a historic farm complex located at Stoney Creek, Dinwiddie County, Virginia.
 The first building on the property is the 1 1/2-story kitchen built about 1818 as the primary dwelling.
-The main dwelling was built in 1826 during the Federal period, and is a two-story, frame, hall-parlor-plan house with a 1 1/2-story rear ell.
+The main dwelling was built in 1826 during the Federal period.
+It is a two-story, frame, hall-parlor-plan house with a 1 1/2-story rear ell.
 Also on the property are a contributing early well cover, smokehouse, and the Rose family cemetery.

 It was listed on the National Register of Historic Places in 1991.